drkarim/Image-Crop/README.md

 # Crop 3D Binary Image
-This repository contains code that crops a binary image in 3D NifTii, NRRD and GIPL formats.
+This repository contains code that crops a binary image based on its largest bounding box.
+It accepts 3D image files in formats such as NifTii, NRRD and GIPL.
+The only input required is the 3D image, the largest bounding box is computed automatically.

 ## Dependencies
 Note that this program uses [MIRTK - Medical Image Registration Library](https://github.com/BioMedIA/MIRTK)